 Bombay sandwiches can be made with plain or toasted bread.
 The beautiful specimen pictured below was made by inserting the sandwich in a metal clamp and grilling it over charcoal.
 It was then cut into portions and drizzled with ketchup before serving.
 Delicious!

 20. Vada Pav

-Like pav bhaji, vada pav is one of the most popular street food dishes in Mumbai.
-You can think of it as an Indian vegetarian slider made with deep-fried mashed potato fritters served in a soft bread roll.
+Like pav bhaji, vada pav is one of the most popular street foods in Mumbai.
+You can think of it as an Indian vegetarian slider made with deep-fried mashed potato fritters (batata vada) served in a soft bread roll.

-To prepare, boiled potatoes are mashed and mixed with garlic, green chili, mustard seeds, and spices.
-The seasoned mash is then shaped into a ball and dipped in besan flour before being deep-fried and served in a bread roll with one or more chutneys and fried green chili.
+To prepare, boiled potatoes are mashed and mixed with garlic, green chili peppers, mustard seeds, and spices.
+The seasoned mash is then shaped into a ball and dipped in besan flour before being deep-fried and served in a bread roll with fried green chilies and one or more chutneys (garlic chutney, mint chutney, tomato chutney, etc).

-Most vada pav sandwiches seem to be made with one large potato dumpling.
+Most vada pav sandwiches seem to be made with one large batata vada or potato dumpling.
 This version from a hugely popular stall in Mumbai was made with smaller potato fritters for more texture and crunch.

 Originally from the Kutch region of Gujarat, dabeli is a type of Indian sandwich that looks similar to vada pav.
 But unlike vada pav which is savory, dabeli is more sweet and tangy.

-Dabeli is made with a spice mixture called dabeli masala which consists of cumin, cloves, coriander seeds, cinnamon, and red chili.
+Dabeli is made with a spice mixture called dabeli masala which consists of cumin, cloves, coriander seeds, cinnamon, and red chili peppers.
 It’s mixed into a cooked potato mash and served in a bread roll with grated coconut, coriander, pomegranate seeds, sev, onions, roasted peanuts, and one or more chutneys.